microsoft/azurelinux/SPECS/pyproject-rpm-macros/README.md

 `%pyproject_save_files` can automatically mark license files with `%license` macro and  language (`*.mo`) files with `%lang` macro and appropriate language code.
-Only license files declared via [PEP 639] `License-Field` field are detected.
+Only license files declared via [PEP 639] `License-File` field are detected.
 [PEP 639] is still a draft and can be changed in the future.
+It is possible to use the `-l` flag to declare that a missing license should terminate the build or `-L` (the default) to explicitly disable this check.
+Packagers are encouraged to use the `-l` flag when the `%license` file is not manually listed in `%files` to avoid accidentally losing the file in a future version.
+When the `%license` file is manually listed in `%files`, packagers can use the `-L` flag to ensure future compatibility in case the `-l` behavior eventually becomes a default.

 Note that `%pyproject_save_files` uses data from the [RECORD file](https://www.python.org/dev/peps/pep-0627/).
 If you wish to rename, remove or otherwise change the installed files of a package